hcilab/wams/README.md

 ### Connections

-WAMS manages all connections under the hood, and provides helpful methods to react on **connection-related events**:
+WAMS manages all connections under the hood, and provides helpful ways to react on **connection-related events**:

 - `onconnect` – called each time a screen connects to a WAMS application
 - `ondisconnect` – called when a screen disconnects

-Both methods accept a callback function, where you can act on the event.
+Both properties can be assigned a callback function, where you can act on the event.
 The callback function gets an event object with these properties:

 1. `view`
 2. `device`